KaleyraVideo/VideoiOSSDK/README.md

 ## Latest version

-BandyerSDK 2.1.0 version is the latest stable version, featuring a brand new filesharing UI and the support for broadcast screen sharing
+BandyerSDK 2.1.1 version is the latest stable version.

 ## Installation